nicolas-sabbatini/lovely-tools/README.md

 ### Interpolation

 A simple interpolation library that can be used to interpolate between two values.
-It has 2 modules that can be used independently: `Interpolation` and `Easing`.
+It has 2 modules that can be used independently: `Lerp` and `Easing`.
+This pakage do not depend on Löve 2D, so it can be used in any Lua project.

 ### Simple Keyboard